stripe/stripe-ios/README.md

 First, you need to create a series of views to collect your users' card details.
 We've created a reusable component for this purpose called PaymentKit, or you can roll your own.

 Note: previous versions of Stripe-iOS included PaymentKit as a dependency.
-This, along with the `STPView` class (which interfaced with PaymentKit), has been removed as of version 1.2.
-If you are using any `STPView`s in your project and would like to upgrade, please see the "Migrating from versions < 1.2" section below.
+We've decided to remove this dependency as of version 1.2.
+We've also removed the `STPView` class, which was mostly a wrapper for PaymentKit code.
+Separating these repositories will allow us to work on both faster.
+You are, of course, welcome to keep using PaymentKit in your project.
+If you're using any `STPView`s in your project and would like to upgrade, doing so is easy!
+Please see the "Migrating from versions < 1.2" section below.

 ### Using PaymentKit